Granite State Rural Water Association

 How does Granite State Rural Water Association spend its money?

 Granite State Rural Water Association directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Granite State Rural Water Association tax-deductible?